文章作者 100test 发表时间 2011:03:17 21:13:51

 7. According to the author, seniority pay favors ________.

-(A) good teachers with masters degrees
+(A) good teachers with master s degrees

 (B) young and effective teachers